toplac/gradle-gdpr-documentation-plugin/README.md

-# gdpr-documentation-poc
+# gradle-gdpr-documentation-plugin

-PoC for an automated GDPR documentation generation tool
+Gradle plugin to generate GDPR documentation for your project based on annotations on data classes.

 ## Disclaimer